vignettes/biodivMapR_02.Rmd

 Standardized Principal Component Analysis (SPCA) can be applied on Sentinel-2 images with the code below.

-First, the mask produced with preprocS2
+First, the mask produced with preprocS2 during the

 previous step is refined using a combination of radiometric filters.